Seven simple marketing tips to boost your Christmas sales

 So, how do you update your site’s design to add a little holiday spirit and boost sales or appointments?

-There are lots of things you can do from revamping your website logo and menu to incorporate elements associated with Christmas, like in these examples:
+There are lots of things you can do from revamping your website logo and menu to incorporate elements associated with Christmas, such as adding lights or wrapping paper to your logo.

 You can also add banners to your site to draw visitors’ attention to your special offers and discounts.